 Asking these questions will help you to determine if your friend or family member is in immediate danger and get help if needed.
 A suicidal person should see a doctor or mental health professional immediately.
 Calling 911 or going to a hospital emergency room are also good options to prevent a tragic suicide attempt or death.
-Calling the 988 Suicide & Crisis Lifeline at 988 is also a resource for you or the person you care about for help.
+Calling the 988 Suicide & Crisis Lifeline at 988 is also a resource for you or your loved ones.
 Remember, always take thoughts of or plans for suicide seriously.

-Your willingness to talk about suicidal thoughts in a non-judgmental, non-confrontational way can be the help a person needs to seeking professional help.
+Your willingness to talk about suicidal thoughts in a non-judgmental, non-confrontational way can be the help a person needs in seeking professional help.

 Never keep a plan for suicide a secret.
 Don't worry about risking a friendship if you truly feel a life is in danger.
 You have bigger things to worry about - someone's life might be in danger!
 It is better to lose a relationship from violating a confidence than it is to go to a funeral.
 And most of the time they will come back and thank you for saving their life.